shiaky/breitbandmessung/README.md

 ## Notes

 -   the script is rating the provider with grade 6 automatically (adapt it if you like your provider)
--   the script is stating that you use a LAN connection while performing the speedtest because this is the only way you can use it to argument against your provide ... you have to ensure you are using a cable connection
+-   the script is stating that you use a LAN connection while performing the speedtest because this is the only way you can use it to argument against your provider ... you have to ensure you are using a cable connection

 ## License